 You can make your own deodorizing carpet powder at home.
 You will need ½ cup baking soda, ½ cup borax, 1 teaspoon ground cloves or cinnamon, and 30 drops of essential oils.
 These are ingredients you can easily find in a local grocery store.

 Simply mix the baking soda and borax in a container, and add in the essential oils and ground cloves or cinnamon.
-Mix well until there isn’t any lumps.
+Mix well until there aren’t any lumps.
 Transfer the mixture into a shaker container, and it’s up and ready!

 Homemade wax melts